kammara-keshava/movie-ticket-booking/README.md

 # movie-ticket-booking
-This project facilitates booking movie tickets for the next 30 days with three daily slots.
-Users can also purchase snacks.
-After booking, they proceed to payment, and a detailed bill is generated.
+This project allows users to book movie tickets for upcoming screenings within the next 30 days, offering a variety of time slots throughout the day to accommodate different schedules.
+Each day presents three available slots for booking.
+Additionally, users have the option to purchase snacks alongside their ticket reservations.
+Upon completion of the booking process, users are directed to the payment gateway, where they can settle the bill.
+Finally, a detailed invoice is generated summarizing the transaction.